Wanna blog? Start your own hockey blog with My HockeyBuzz. Register for free today!

 Ultimately, I don’t think this was an all-around terrible game for the Kings, but they got off to a brutal start and couldn’t get close to recovering.
 They really weren’t alive much through the first half of the opening frame and by the time they did get going, they were already in a multi-goal hole.

 Even when they had their foot off the gas at times though, they still looked better than in Ottawa.
 Of course, there were still a chunk of mistakes, and the loss of Drew Doughty continues to be felt.
-Last night alone, the Kings' defense group included a rookie in Brandt Clarke, and three other players in Kyle Burroughs, Andreas Englund and Caleb Jones who realistically shouldn't get regular playing time in the NHL when the full defense group is available.
+Last night alone, the Kings' defense group included a rookie in Brandt Clarke, plus three other players in Kyle Burroughs, Andreas Englund and Caleb Jones who realistically shouldn't get regular playing time in the NHL when the full defense group is available.
+So it was probably never going to be a great defensive outing.

 In addition to the slow start, a few other things worked against them.
 The special teams battle didn’t go their way, with Los Angeles going 0-for-4 on the man advantage, and allowing two power play goals.